-ProtoSounds comes with a RESET feature that allows the operator to remotely turn off the ProtoCoupler functions.
-This is especially useful when double or triple-heading ProtoSound equipped engines since every engine equipped with a ProtoCoupler will fire when prompted to by the operator.
-By turning off the ProtoCoupler operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
-To turn the ProtoCoupler function off, enter
+ProtoSounds® comes with a RESET feature that allows the operator to remotely turn off the ProtoCouplerTM functions.
+This is especially useful when double or triple-heading ProtoSound® equipped engines since every engine equipped with a ProtoCouplerTM will fire when prompted to by the operator.
+By turning off the ProtoCouplerTM operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
+To turn the ProtoCouplerTM function off, enter until ProtoSounds® sounds two bell dings (signifying that the ProtoCouplerTM option has been turned off).
+Simply turn the transformer throttle off and then on again to lock in the new setting.

 RESET and go to Feature 10.
 (See the section on Using RESET To Program ProtoSounds® on page 17.)
-Once in Feature 10, press the transformer whistle button and wait for ProtoSound to sound a bell ding(s).
-Continue pressing the whistle button until
+Once in Feature 10, press the transformer whistle button and wait for ProtoSound® to sound a bell ding(s).
+Continue pressing the whistle button